renatoleme/TEpci_Coq/README.md

 ## Special $\alpha$

-Special $\alpha$ nodes hide every $F$-signed predecessor.
+Special $\alpha$ nodes hide every $F$-signed of its list of predecessors.
 Is the case of $F$-i_negation and $F$-i_implication.

 ## Special $\beta$

-Special $\beta$ rule create new trees.
+Special $\beta$ nodes create checkpoints.
 Is the case of $F$-i_disjunction.

 ## Checkpoint

-A checkpoint is a tree with a index which indicates the moment it was created.
+A checkpoint is a record of the tree with a index which indicates the moment it was created.

 ## State

-A state is a tree and a list of checkpoints.
+A state is a complete tree and a list of checkpoints.

 ## Controller